veeral-patel/knowledge-base/docs/k8s-in-action-ch2.md

 ## Organizing containers across pods

 - Organize applications into multiple pods
 - Each pod contains only tightly related components
 - For example - 1 main container plus helper containers
   - `main` = a web server that serves files from a folder
   - `helper` = periodically downloads files into folder
-- Run web app and database in different pods, for example
-  - Can break web app further into pods -- ie, separate pods for GraphQL and REST APIs
 - K8s scales pods, not individual containers
 - If you need to scale a container individually, make it a separate pod
 - If in doubt, create a separate pod